About this Guide

 A lot of scenery can be found near Reine and Hamnøy.

-Lofoten beaches are one of the best places for shooting the Northern Lights in Norway and around the world.
-With breathtaking landscapes around you, they offer an excellent background for the photo of Aurora Borealis.
+The beaches of the Lofoten Islands are one of the best places to shoot the Northern Lights in Norway and around the world.
+With breathtaking scenery around you, they offer the perfect background for Northern Lights photography.

-Uttakleiv beach is the best place for photographing the Northern Lights, with its excellent foreground and a memorable mountain ridge in the background of the sky.
-Small light pollution on the right side of the beach will not spoil your photo.
+Uttakleiv Beach is the best place to take pictures of the Northern Lights, with its beautiful foreground and memorable mountain range against the sky.
+A little light pollution on the right side of the beach will not spoil your photo.

-Haukland beach is an excellent location for shooting the sunset in winter and at the same time a good start for your Northern Lights shooting.
-The mountains on the right block the sky but this is not always a problem.
-After this beach, you can continue on Uttakleiv beach or Vik beach.
+Haukland Beach is a great place to take pictures of the sunset in winter and at the same time a good start for taking pictures of the Northern Lights.
+The mountains on the right block the sky, but this is not always a problem.
+After this beach, you can continue on Uttakleiv beach or Vic beach.

-Vik beach is not the most expressive beach compared to the likes of Uttakleiv and Haukland.
+Vik Beach is not the most spectacular beach compared to Uttakleiv and Haukland beaches.
 But it is well located and has beautiful mountain views.
-If you have the strength to shoot and you are watching the Northern Lights at this time, you can continue to shoot on this beach.
+If you have the strength to shoot and you are watching the Northern Lights at the same time, you can continue shooting at this beach.

 Unstad beach is very beautiful at sunset, but it is difficult to shoot the Northern Lights at night.
 This beach is not facing north and there is nothing in the background.
 You have to look for a good point to shoot.
 The beach is full of big and round boulders.
 This is the original foreground for the shooting.
 I’d visit it one last time after you shot all the other beaches on that list.

-Skagsanden beach is one of the popular beaches among surfers, this beach has become attractive to photographers recently.
-This small sandy beach with mountains in the background is oriented to the North and there is a good point for shooting the Northern Lights.
+Skagsanden beach is one of the most popular beaches among surfers and has recently become an attraction for photographers.
+This small sandy beach with mountains in the background is oriented towards the north and is a good place to shoot northern lights.

-Storsandnes beach and Mirland beach are very cozy places located away from the main roads.
-Large open water spaces don't obstruct the Aurora.
-Guess your visit so that the stones on the shore are washed by the waves.
+Storsandnes beach and Myrland beach are very cozy places, located away from the main roads.
+The large open water areas do not cover the Aurora.
+Guess your visit so the rocks on the beach are washed in waves.